For too long I have been noticing artists posts things like this on social media.

-If you’ve been asked for feedback, honor the boundaries that the person has provided.
-Invoke the Oreo® approach: two disks of praise protecting the fluffy center that has room for improvement.
+If someone is unequivocally asking for feedback, honor the boundaries that the person has provided.
+Consider the OREO® approach: two disks of praise protecting the fluffy center that has room for improvement (aka “the shit sandwich”).

 If you haven’t been asked and are tempted to give feedback, maybe send a private message before launching into your comments.
 Something along the lines of: Are you looking for feedback on that?

-Sometimes we only want positive feedback and support, which has its place in the creative process.
+Sometimes we only want positive support, which has its place in the creative process.

 I have a deal with people who support me.
 In unveiling my most recent project to them, I simply say, “Wanted you to be aware of my new X. At this point, I am not looking for critical feedback.
-I want you to tell me how wonderful it is.”
+I want you celebrate with me the fact that I've completed it.”

 1. Thank you for sharing your opinion.

 There’s something about this response that tells the other person that their opinion is not wanted.
 I’m only brave enough to pull this one out of my bag of tricks in the most extreme circumstances, which usually means that the person was rude or cruel.